What travel insurance do I need when visiting Belgium?

 -Bruges is an ideal romantic stopover for wandering around and admiring the country’s traditional architecture.
 A boat ride is an excellent way of discovering the city’s façades.

 -You also mustn’t miss the picturesque cities of Ghent and Liège, which unite splendid architecture with a rich gastronomic heritage.
 Don’t forget to stop for a bite to eat in one of their cafes.

 -If you are lucky enough to be in Belgium during carnival season, head to Binche to find the Gilles in their splendidly colored costumes.

 -Head for the coast to enjoy the Belgian seaside.
 There you will discover numerous traditional villages, as well as little beaches perfect for walks with your family.

 As in any city, it is recommended that you remain particularly vigilant with regards to pickpockets, especially in the railway stations of Brussels.
 It is also strongly recommended that you keep an eye on your belongings on the trains and station platforms of the metro.

-The risk of attack is seriously acknowledged by the Belgian authorities.
-A general attitude of prudence is recommended in public places, especially during peak hours.
+The risk of terror attacks is acknowledged by the Belgian authorities.
+A general attitude of vigilance is recommended in public places, especially during peak hours.

 The Belgian currency is the Euro.